-You see, when you apply for a pre-settlement loan with us, you must have a lawyer representing you.
-We don’t approve legal funding for plaintiffs trying to go it alone.
-That’s because we need access to the specifics of your claim – both the legal documents and your medical records.
-We only fund strong cases, and the strongest cases are ones where a lawyer is involved.
+When you apply for a pre-settlement loan with High Rise Financial, you must have a lawyer representing you.
+Legal funding companies need access to the specifics of your claim – both the legal documents and your medical records.
+Reputable legal funding companies only back cases where a plaintiff victory is likely, and the strongest cases are ones where a lawyer is involved.

 For a free legal consultation, call (877) 735-0016

 Most Lawyers Cooperate with the Pre-Settlement Loan Process

 The good news is, most personal injury lawyers understand the financial challenges their clients are dealing with.
 They know that these cases can take months, if not years to settle.

 While your lawyer may be able to advance funds to cover costs that are directly associated with your case, such as legal fees and expert witness testimony, ethical rules bar them from loaning you money for your personal expenses.
 Personal injury lawyers are familiar with pre-settlement loan companies and know that the legal funding they offer can be a lifeline to clients.